 For camera trapping it is acknowledged that animal use numbers may represent camera trigger events versus actual numbers.
 Please report on camera trapping numbers in the same method you collect the data for your project (i.e. methods may include counting all camera triggers, identifying individual animals, or applying a formula to triggers to allow for burst photography)

-If numbers used are approaching or exceeding numbers approved, please complete a Project Amendment Form to request a change to animal numbers (available on the CDU AEC Website).
+If the numbers used are approaching or exceeding the numbers approved, please complete a Project Amendment Form to request a change to animal numbers (available on the CDU AEC Website).
 Please note that this is not required for camera trapping.

 If there are multiple different Procedure Codes per Species, please report the numbers for each Procedure Code in a separate row.
 Please note that each individual animal should only be assigned one Procedure Code- this is the Code determined to have the largest impact on the animal’s wellbeing.